-At Key Stage 3, students receive three lessons a week and are encouraged to develop their skills in the three main areas of the curriculum: reading, writing and speaking and listening.
+At Key Stage 3, students receive four lessons a week in Year 7 and three lessons a week in Year 8, where they are encouraged to develop their skills in the three main areas of the curriculum: reading, writing and speaking and listening.
+One of the weekly lessons is focused predominantly on developing reading skills and increasing stamina when tackling texts of all types.
+There is also a huge emphasis on developing oracy skills.
 Throughout Key Stage 3, students develop into creative, reflective and independent learners through a range of different learning and teaching strategies which will in turn fully prepare them for the demands of GCSE.

 English at Key Stage 4

-At Key Stage 4, students are taught for five hours a week and follow the EDUQAS syllabus in GCSE English language and English literature.
+At Key Stage 4, students are taught for four hours a week in Year 9, five hours a week in Year 10 and four hours in Year 11.
 Undoubtedly, English is one of the most important subjects students will undertake and can open the door to a range of careers and opportunities in life.
+We ensure that Year 11 is dedicated to preparing for the English language exam, along with practical activities that lay the foundations for employment or further study.

-The English literature examination is also a linear exam but some students will sit the two papers at the end of Year 10.
-During the literature course, students study texts (plays, poetry and prose) from a variety of different eras, ranging from Shakespeare, Dickens, Russell to a range of poets from different cultures and times.
+During the literature course, students study texts (plays, poetry and prose) from a variety of different eras, ranging from Shakespeare, Dickens and Russell to a range of poets from different cultures and times.

 If you want to find out more about the courses at GCSE visit www.eduqas.co.uk